thnikk/binaryKeypad/README.md

 ### PlatformIO

 The current file structure is made for use with Platformio.
 It can either be used directly from the terminal or within a text editor like Atom or Sublime.

-For the CLI, install this, cd into the binaryKeypad directory, and use platformio run --target upload (it will also compile the code.) http://docs.platformio.org/en/latest/installation.html
+For the CLI, install Platformio Core, cd into the binaryKeypad directory, and use platformio run --target upload (it will also compile the code.) http://docs.platformio.org/en/latest/installation.html

 For the IDE, install Deviot on Sublime or Platformio IDE on Atom through their respective package managers.

+<sub><sup>Make sure to install the udev rules on Linux or the drivers on Windows if you're not using Windows 10.</sup></sub>

 ### Arduino IDE